-Klickitat Trail is a 4.2 mile out and back trail located near Randle, WA that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible from July until October.
+Klickitat Trail is a 11 mile moderately trafficked out and back trail located near Randle, Washington that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash